Wither-Bane/eyeware/README.md

 - repeat until the desired number of words is reached
 - use the words, in the order they were generated and with spaces between them, as the passphrase

-For instance, your passphrase might be: `toby hew aught neighed rumoured spies son`.
+For instance, the passphrase might be: `toby hew aught neighed rumoured spies son`.

 It may be tempting to alter the passphrase to make it more memorable. **Do not remove or reorder any words or characters**, for it will compromise the randomness (and therefore security) of the phrase.